Updated for Version 3.4

 Healing Support

-Substat Priority: ER (until requirement) > HP% >> ATK% = EM > CRIT
+Substats: ER (until requirement) > HP% >> ATK% = EM > CRIT DMG = CRIT Rate

 As a healing support, an ER Sands is usually necessary.
 In cases where his ER requirement can be met through substats alone, an HP% Sands can provide more healing instead.
-Healing Bonus Circlets are relatively rare and thereby less likely to roll desirable substats than HP% Circlets.
-In either case, Bennett’s healing should generally be enough.

-Invested Support / DPS
+Invested Support or DPS

 Artifact Sets

-4p Noblesse Oblige (4NO) | This set is a great addition to Bennett’s buffing capabilities, providing a team-wide ATK% buff.
-This is typically Bennett’s best set, unless his team does not benefit from the ATK% buff. |
+4pc Noblesse Oblige is a great addition to Bennett’s buffing capabilities since it provides a teamwide ATK% buff.
+This is typically Bennett’s best set, unless his team does not benefit from the ATK% buff.

-4p Instructor (4Ins) | This set can be optimal in teams where Elemental Mastery is important for reaction-based DPS units.
-Moreover, if another character on the team can hold 4NO, this option can be better for overall team buffing potential. |
+4pc Instructor can be optimal in teams where Elemental Mastery is important for reaction-based DPS units.
+If another character on the team can hold 4NO, this option is better for overall team DPS, like in some Reverse Vape teams.

-4p Crimson Witch of Flames | The uncontested best set for an on-field DPS build in Vaporize and Melt teams.
-With his low Skill cooldown, Bennett can consistently maintain the full 3 stacks of the 4-Piece effect. |
+4pc Crimson Witch is a great set for an on-field DPS build in Vaporize and Melt teams.
+With his low Skill cooldown, Bennett can consistently maintain the full 3 stacks of the 4pc effect.

-4p Gilded Dreams / Flower of Paradise Lost | These sets should only be used in Burgeon teams where Bennett is the on-field Burgeon trigger.
-Bennett’s Burgeon damage will be higher due to their 2-Piece EM bonus and 4-Piece set effect. |
+These sets should only be used in Burgeon teams where Bennett is the on-field Burgeon trigger.
+Bennett’s Burgeon damage will be higher due to the 2pc EM bonus and 4pc set effect.

-4p The Exile | A useful support option for newer players and teams that are starved for Energy.
-Other options like 4NO and 4Ins are still preferred to maximize team DPS. |
+4pc The Exile is a useful support option for newer players.
+Other options like 4NO and 4Ins are still preferred to maximize team DPS.

 Weapons